unige-geohealth/inAccessMod/README.md

 * `hf_best_cov`: Selects the health facilities that provide the best population coverage based on their catchments and a population raster.

 ## Tutorial

+You can access the tutorial directly in R using the following command, or by opening the TUTORIAL file located in the main directory of the repository.

 ```
 vignette("Tutorial", package = "inAccessMod")
 ```